ctu-mrs/mrs_uav_system/README.md

 | [MRS utils](https://github.com/ctu-mrs/mrs_utils)                                    | Development utils                                                                             | [![Build Status](https://github.com/ctu-mrs/mrs_utils/workflows/Noetic/badge.svg)](https://github.com/ctu-mrs/mrs_utils/actions)                                     |
 | [OctomapTools](https://github.com/ctu-mrs/octomap_tools)                             | Octomap visualization and manipulation                                                        |                                                                                                                                                                      |

-## Backwards compatibility and updates
+## Backwards Compatibility and updates

-We do not guarantee backwards compatibility at any time.
+We do not guarantee backward compatibility at any time.
 The platform is evolving according to the needs of the MRS group.
-Updates can be made that are not going to be compatible with users local configs, simulation worlds, tmux sessions, etc.
+Updates can be made that are not going to be compatible with users' local configs, simulation worlds, tmux sessions, etc.
-However, when we change something which requires user action to maintain compatibility, we will create an issue in this repository labelled **users-read-me**.
+However, when we change something that requires user action to maintain compatibility, we will create an issue in this repository labeled **users-read-me**.
 Subscribe to this repository updates and issues by clicking the **Watch** button in the top-right corner of this page.
 Recent changes requiring user action:

-* August, 2023: **TODO** **Rehaul of the entiner MRS UAV System**
+* August, 2023: **TODO** **Rehaul of the entire MRS UAV System**
 * January 17, 2023: [Updates for px4 firmware v1.13.2](https://github.com/ctu-mrs/mrs_uav_system/issues/150)
 * March 8, 2022: [mrs_lib::Transformer interface updated](https://github.com/ctu-mrs/mrs_uav_system/issues/136)
 * December 09, 2021: [not building with --march=native anymore](https://github.com/ctu-mrs/mrs_uav_system/issues/126)